cran/seriation/README.md

 These methods try to optimize a seriation criterion directly, typically using a heuristic approach.

-- **ARSA** - optimize the linear seriation critreion using simulated annealing
+- **ARSA** - optimize the linear seriation criterion using simulated annealing
 - **Branch-and-bound** to minimize the unweighted/weighted column gradient